eirikeg1/dribbling-detection-algorithm/README.md

 - **Rust** (latest stable recommended)
 - **OpenCV** (3.4 or 4.x)
   Ensure OpenCV and its development headers are installed on your system.
 If automatic detection fails, the project’s `build.rs` ensures correct linking of OpenCV (including `stdc++`).
+- **OpenSSL**
+   Is a dependency of the reqwest library, used for downloading dataset

 ## Installation